FedericoAguirre/ms-session-counter/README.md

 The service can handle **252.4 requests per second over on single counter**.

-That capacity may go down when user different applicantions and nodes, because they would be blocking different records.
+That response time may go down when using different applications and nodes, because fo the blocking of different records (keys).

 Application may also implement [Lua scripting](https://redis.io/docs/manual/programmability/eval-intro/) to reduce the response times.